duckythescientist/BinaryKeyboard/README.md

 The `0` key types a "0".
 The `1` key types a "1".
 The `enter/submit` key types the enter key.

 ### Mode 1
-This is the true binay mode.
+This is the true binary mode.
 To type an ASCII letter, press a combination of 8 `0`s and `1`s (MSB first) then press `enter/submit`.
 If you press `enter/submit` with greater or fewer than 8 bits, this clears all of the bits.
-This allows you to clear screwups without having an letters actually typed.
+This allows you to clear screwups without having any letters actually typed.

 ### NEW: Unicode Hybrid Mode (1)
 As a modification to "Mode 1", you can now enter Unicode characters!!!
 Instead of just typing 8 bits, type anywhere from 3 to 8 nibbles before pressing `enter/submit`.
 Typing exactly 8 bits will fallback to the standard Mode 1.